 Orit Gruber, Chief College Lab Technician

-Tutoring for 100-level and 200-level computer science courses is offered in the open lab in 1N-113.
+Tutoring for computer science undergraduate courses is offered in the open lab in 1N-113.
 Tutors can assist students in understanding computer science concepts, and in completing/debugging programming and application assignments.
 Computers are available in the open lab for students.

 Hours vary by semester and are posted on the door of 1N-113 and the door of the Computer Science department main office (1N-215).

 Call or visit the Computer Science Department for the complete tutoring schedule.

 The Math Tutorial Laboratory provides a friendly and conducive atmosphere for the study of mathematics.
 Free walk-in math tutoring is available for all developmental courses (Math 015-030) and100 and 200-level math courses.
 During each hour of operation, at least two tutors (and often more) are on duty and no appointment is necessary.
 Tutoring is offered on a one-on-one basis as well as in small groups.
 Students are welcome to borrow from the extensive library of mathematics texts found in the Center.
 The Center also houses two video playback machines and a small library of math tutorial videotapes which students may view on the premises.
 We welcome all students who are registered in a math course at CSI.